static-web-server/static-web-server/docs/content/features/health-endpoint.md

 This feature is disabled by default and can be controlled by the boolean `--health` option or the equivalent [SERVER_HEALTH](./../configuration/environment-variables.md#health) env.

-## Usage with kubernetes liveness probe
+## Usage with Kubernetes liveness probe

-The health endpoint is well suited for the kubernetes liveness probe:
+The health endpoint is well suited for the Kubernetes liveness probe:

 ```yaml
 apiVersion: v1